sivaramsk/arangodb-vagrant/README.md

 192.168.0.28 ansible_user=vagrant
 ```

-Keep the 127.0.0.1 in the above as it is used to create credentials locally.
-Replace the ip's appropriately.
+**Keep the 127.0.0.1 in the hosts.yaml as it is used to create credentials locally.
+Replace the other ip's appropriately**

 The ansible-role is generic and should work on all the linux versions, it has been primarily tested with ubuntu 20.04